karen-nke/basic-ecommerce-website/README.md

 - Allows viewing and replying to customer enquiries via email.
 - Allows viewing and deleting customers' testimonial submissions.

-## Getting Started

-1. Clone the repository or download the project files.
-2. Set up XAMPP with Apache and MySQL.
-3. Import the provided database into PHPMyAdmin.
-4. Run the project using your preferred web server.

 ## License